Pierre F. Neuenschwander, Ph.D. - Associate Vice President of Academic Administration

 Dr. Neuenschwander first joined UT Health Northeast in 2001 as an Associate Professor of Biochemistry doing basic biomedical research in the area of thrombosis and hemostasis, with a focus on enzymology and protein structure/function studies.
 Although his historical focus has been on research, he has maintained a keen interest in instruction and has been involved in educational activities at UT Health Northeast since 2002.
-He was appointed as the Interim Director of the Graduate Program in Biotechnology in 2010, Director od Academic Administration in 2012 and has recently been appointed as the Executive Director of Academic Affairs at UT Health Northeast.
+He was appointed as the Interim Director of the Graduate Program in Biotechnology in 2010, Director of Academic Administration in 2012 and has recently been appointed as the Executive Director of Academic Administration at UT Health Northeast.

 Educational and Research Background: